deitch/kubernetes-zookeeper/README.md

 then `server.0` will bind for _clients_ on all interfaces at `2181` but for leader election on `zk-0:3888`.
 Sometimes this is fine; sometimes you want it to bind on all interfaces there too!

-To set it to bind on all interfaces (the usual situation in a container), or if your servername is not yet DNS resolvable, set the env var `ZOO_SERVER_ALL_IFACES=1`.
+To set it to bind on all interfaces (the usual situation in a container), or if your own servername is not yet DNS resolvable, set the env var `ZOO_SERVER_ALL_IFACES=1`.